 - Email list

 When setting marketing goals, it’s a good idea to use the SMART criteria.
 Marketing goals should be Smart, Measurable, Aspirational, Realistic, and Timely.
 You’ve probably heard about this framework before, and it works especially well for marketing campaigns where you work with well-defined performance metrics which can be tracked throughout your campaign.
+For help setting up your marketing strategy, consider reaching out to a professional marketing agency like Clever Samurai.

 Acquiring leads through marketing strategy planning